ufo-language/cpp-implementation/README.md

 ## Caveat programmator

 This version of UFO is not yet compliant with the docs, and probably also diverges a bit from it.
 I can't decide if I want to change the docs to fit the language, or change the language to fit the docs.
 I guess they're both sort of converging as I fill out the language.

-## Current status

-Goodness, it doesn't do //anything//.

 ## Features